The Situation

 What You Can Do

-• Use the evidence — every claim is auditable, every source is cited, every conclusion is falsifiable.
+- Use the analysis — every claim is auditable, every source is cited, every conclusion is falsifiable.
+It is offered freely for political, NHS, and public use, with attribution.

 The diagnosis is structural.
 The prescription is specific.
 The only missing ingredient is the political will to act.